 Borides and boron-containing thin film materials are emerging as the next generation of hard, wear-, oxidation-, and corrosion-resistant coatings.
-Furthermore, various boron-based materials exhibit unique properties obtaining high potential for functional and architectural materials design.
-The aim of this session is to provide a platform for discussions on first-principles design, synthesis, characterization, properties and applications of different types of boron-containing protective and functional thin films.
-A particular focus is directed towards synthesis technologies, including both PVD and CVD, but also theoretical modeling and advanced characterization techniques.
+Furthermore, various boron-based materials exhibit unique properties obtaining high potential for functional and architectural designs.
+The aim of this session is to provide a platform for first-principles design, synthesis, characterization of properties and defect structure as well as applications of different types of boron-containing protective and functional thin films.

 F4 Invited Speakers: